react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hoc/withAuthUser.md

 React Higher Order Component with injected `authState` prop

-React [HOC](https://legacy.reactjs.org/docs/higher-order-components.html) that injects the user state into the class based component props
+React [HOC](https://legacy.reactjs.org/docs/higher-order-components.html) that injects the user state into the class-based component props

-If the prop is null then user may be not authenticated.
+If the prop is null then the user may be not authenticated.
 Use `isAuthenticated` to verify

 ## Example